Linaro/lava/doc/v2/development.rst

    acceptable as separate reviews, so don't be tempted to make another commit at the top of the branch.

+#.
+It is common for reviews to go through repeated cycles of comments and
+   updates.
+This is not a reflection on the usefulness of the change or on any particular contributors, it is a natural evolution of the code.
+Comments may reflect changes being made in other parallel reviews or reviews merged whilst this change was being reviewed.
+Contributors may be added to other reviews where the team consider this to be useful for feedback or where the documentation is being updated in areas which relate to your change.
+The number of comments per review is no indication of the quality of that review and does not affect when the review would be merged.

+#.
+It is common for changes to develop merge conflicts during the review process
+   as other reviews are merged.
+Unfortunately, gerrit does **not** email reviewers when a review gains a merge conflict.
+The team will usually *ping* the review if it looks like the reviewer has not noticed a merge conflict when the review is considered ready to be merged.

+#.
+If a review has been given ``-1`` by ``lava-bot``, a reviewer or the author,
+   the team will generally ignore that review unless it relates to parallel work on a bug fix or other feature.

 Therefore the recommentations are:

 #. **Always** use a separate local branch per commit